seqscope/cartloader/docs/index.md

 === "[**`CartoScope`**](index.md)"

     **CartoScope** is the frontend web-based App of our ecosystem, which enables interactive, pixel-level exploration of spatial omics data without requiring programming expertise.

-    !!! abstract "Table of Contents"
-        The current document includes:

-        - [**User Manual**](./manual/overview.md) section for learning how to navigate the interface.
-        - [**How-to**](./how-to/index.md) section for learning how to use the app.
-        - [**FAQ**](./reference/faq.md) section for frequently asked questions.
+Visit the [CartoScope Documentation](https://seqscope.github.io/cartoscope3o/) for more details

     !!! tips "Flexible Data Exploration"
         - **Explore Public Atlas**: Access our ready-to-use collection of high-resolution spatial datasets.
         - **Bring Your Own Data**: Load, visualize, and interactively analyze your own custom datasets using our system.